Historical Milestones

 You’ve spent the modules building a working ML framework — tensors, autograd, layers, optimizers, attention.
 The milestones answer the only question that matters: does it actually run the experiments that defined the field?

 You’ll find out by rebuilding history.
 Each milestone reproduces a landmark result — Rosenblatt’s Perceptron, the XOR crisis, backpropagation, convolutional networks, transformers, MLPerf — using your code.
-When the Perceptron learns, it’s running your gradient descent.
+When the Perceptron computes its first predictions, it’s running your tensor, layer, and activation stack.
 When attention processes a sequence, it’s running your multi-head attention on top of your transformer block.
-When CIFAR-10 accuracy climbs past 70%, those are your convolutional layers extracting the features.
+When a CNN recognizes TinyDigits, those are your convolutional layers extracting the features.

 That makes these chapters proof — to yourself, and to anyone reading your repo — that the framework you built is the same kind of artifact the original papers shipped on.